bchen528/AirBnB_clone_v1/README.md

 ## Description

 **hbnb** is a full-stack clone of the web application [AirBnB](https://www.airbnb.com/).
-This clone was built in five iterative phases.
+This clone was built in four iterative phases.
 This version includes completion of Phase 1, which include two parts: building 1) a command interpreter that parses and evaluates input from the commandline appropriately and 2) a landing page.
 Test suite included.

 ### Part 1: Build a command-line interpreter that handles AirBnB objects
 ![console](https://i.imgur.com/RU67f06.png)